RELEVANT attribute matches tokens that the disambiguator marked as "relevant".

 - Knowledge Graph domains

-However, only keywords, lemmas and syncons can be used with the
+However, only lemmas and syncons can be used with the

 RELEVANT attribute.
-In fact, the other two refer to linguistic elements that go beyond the token limits, therefore making them unusable.
+In fact, the others refer to linguistic elements that go beyond the token limits, therefore making them unusable.

 The syntax is:

 RELEVANT(list1[, list2, ...])

 RELEVANTis the attribute name and must be written in uppercase.